-FSM 211 Purchasing and Storage (3-0) 3 crs.
+FSM 211 Purchasing and Storage (3-0)

+This course is only offered in the spring term.
 Standards and identification of quality meats, dairy products, produce, groceries, frozen foods and supplies.
 Methods of purchasing, purveyor relations, and proper storage techniques and purchase standards for convenience foods.